-Chinese drink wine for health benefits, not flavour!
+Chinese consumers drink wine primarily for its

-Chinese consumers drink wine primarily for its health benefits, not for its taste or luxury status, according to new research by
+health benefits, not for its taste or luxury status, according to new

 Ehrenberg-Bass Institute for Marketing Science.